-- 12.7 Once a student's reassessment allowance has been exhausted, i.e. the total amount of credits of failed units is beyond the credit limit for reassessment entitlement for the level, or the Board has determined a lower reassessment limit for the student (see 12.2-12.4 above), the Programme Board will normally permit the student to repeat the remaining failed unit(s) for that amount of credit once only, or to withdraw from the programme.
-The Programme Board should decide how reassessment and repetition should be applied to the student's profile. - 12.8 Where a student fails in a reassessment for a unit as described in 12.2 above, the Programme Board will normally permit them to repeat the failed unit(s) once only, or to withdraw from the programme. - 12.9 In the case of unit(s) which are no longer current or available, an acceptable alternative will be identified. - 12.10 Where a unit has been repeated, the unit mark will not exceed 40%.
-The Programme Board will permit a student who fails at the first attempt in a repeated unit, to be reassessed, on one occasion only up to the reassessment limit for the level, in one of the ways identified in 12.2 and the unit mark will not exceed 40%.
+- 12.10 Once a student's reassessment allowance has been exhausted, i.e. the total amount of credits of failed units is beyond the credit limit for reassessment entitlement for the level, or the Board has determined a lower reassessment limit for the student (see 12.2 12.3 above), the Programme Board will normally permit the student to repeat the remaining failed unit(s) for that amount of credit once only, or to withdraw from the programme.
+The Programme Board should decide how reassessment and repetition should be applied to the student's profile. - 12.11 Where a student fails in a reassessment for a unit as described in 12.3 above, the Programme Board will normally permit them to repeat the failed unit(s) once only, or to withdraw from the programme. - 12.12 In the case of unit(s) which are no longer current or available, an acceptable alternative will be identified.

+12.13 Where a unit has been repeated, the unit mark will not exceed 40%.
+The Programme Board will permit a student who fails at the first attempt in a repeated unit, to be reassessed, on one occasion only, in one of the ways identified in 12.3 and the unit mark will not exceed 40%.